 The American Southwest is rich in Native American and Spanish History.

-Christopher Columbus’ voyages to the “New World” were just the beginning of the intermingling of peoples and cultures that formed our nation; this rich and varied history is reflected in the prehistoric and historic sites, buildings, structures, objects and districts found throughout the land.
-The information here provided opportunities to explore our country’s past through visiting places which reflect major aspects of American History, such as exploration and settlement and cultural diversity.
+Christopher Columbus‘ voyages to the “New World” were just the beginning of the intermingling of peoples and cultures that formed our nation; this rich and varied history is reflected in the prehistoric and historic sites, buildings, structures, objects and districts found throughout the land.
+The information here provided opportunities to explore our country’s past through visiting places that reflect major aspects of American History, such as exploration and settlement and cultural diversity.

 The first explorers and settlers of the Southwest were American Indians; they gave the vast area much of its distinctive culture and learned how to live in its climate and geography.
 Some of the earliest and most expansive attempts at colonizing were made by the Spanish.
 Acoma, Santa Fe, Kit Carson House, El Santuario de Chimayo and Taos, in New Mexico; Hovenweep and Mesa Verde in Colorado; and San Xavier del Bac, Fort Apache, Hubbell Trading Post, Barrio Libre, Fort Bowie, Tuzigoot, in Arizona; the names of the American Southwest evoke a starkly beautiful land of deserts, mountains and fertile valleys which is both very old and very new.
 Arizona and New Mexico, admitted to the Union in 1912, are two of the youngest states in the nation; yet Arizona, New Mexico, and Colorado contain venerable adobe communities and ancient, long-abandoned prehistoric ruins collectively representing thousands of years of human habitation.